HannaBerggren/tic-tac-toe/README.md

 For new users:
 - To play a game of Tic Tac Toe against the computer.
 - To easily navigate in commands and interface.
-- To always have reference navigation commands always available.
+- To always have reference navigation commands available.

 Returning visitors:
 - To practice their Tic Tac Toe skills playing against the computer.
-- To be able to play Tic Tac Toe as many times as they want
+- To be able to play Tic Tac Toe as many times as they want.

 &nbsp;